-JBM has tapped into the hundreds of thousands of dedicated, passionate musicians who didn’t go into music for a living.
-They are dying to play, and don’t have a forum.
+Jazz Teacher Training taps into the hundreds of thousands of dedicated, passionate musicians who didn’t go into music for a living.
+They are dying to play, and they don’t have a forum.

 Your gigs and teaching should feed you and fire you up, not have you looking at your watch.
-JBM coaching focuses on the dynamics of a jazz group.
+With this work, we focus on the dynamics of a jazz group.
 This is fascinating, highly creative work.

 Get paid once an hour, or seven times an hour?
 Group teaching potentiates your income.
 Coaching just one JBM group can gross you $10,000 a year.
 How about two groups, or three?
 Or ten?